HSTR-Net: Reference Based Video Super-resolution with Dual Cameras

-Comprehensive studies have been conducted to improve the quality of video footage captured by affordable commercial cameras.
+Comprehensive studies have been conducted to improve the quality of video footage captured by commercial cameras.
 The pursuit of enhanced resolution has been investigated in two main aspects: spatial super-resolution (SR), which involves synthesizing high-resolution ($HR$) frames from corresponding low-resolution ($LR$) frames, and temporal frame interpolation (TFI), aimed at enhancing the temporal resolution of videos with low frame rates.
 However, the challenge lies in estimating the missing spatial and temporal information for these tasks.
 TFI tends to introduce motion blur and artifacts due to its assumption of linear motion between adjacent frames, while spatial interpolation often results in overly smoothed frames, thereby missing essential high-frequency components~\citep{xue2019video}.
-An alternative approach involves the application of computational imaging techniques, which leverage multiple cameras with varying resolutions and frame rates to produce high spatio-temporal resolution (HSTR) videos~\citep{cheng2020dual}.
-We adopt a similar strategy and put forth the idea of merging two camera feeds: one offering high spatial resolution but low frame rate (HSLF), and the other providing low spatial resolution but high frame rate (LSHF).
-This fusion enables us to generate a high spatio-temporal resolution (HSTR) video, addressing the limitations associated with single-camera resolution enhancement methods.
+Single image super-resolution (SISR) methods~\citep{dong2015image, kim2016accurate, lim2017enhanced, ledig2017photo, denton2015deep, wang2018esrgan, zhang2012single, freeman2002example} also often yields blurred results due to its inability to accurately recover high-frequency details that are absent in the $LR$ image~\citep{zhang2019image, shim2020robust, yang2020learning, lu2021masa, lin2021residual, huang2022task, liu2022dsma}.